chrpro/TinyML-Evaluation/README.md

 <b>Chistos Profentzas</b>, Magnus Almgren, and Olaf Landsiedel.

-Here we will add soon the source code of perfomance evaluation of the frameworks presented to our paper.
+#TO appear soon: hardware design and source code of perfomance evaluation for each frameworks presented to our paper.

 To compile the code you need arm-none-eabi-gcc